From Adam to Us

 The ten literary works to be read are The Golden Goblet, The Fables of Aesop (edited by Jacobs), The Bronze Bow, A Single Shard, Otto of the Silver Hand, The King’s Fifth, Madeleine Takes Command, The Switherby Pilgrims, The Chestry Oak, and Children of the Storm.
 Notgrass sells an optional literature package that includes all of these books.

 Parents might use some of the questions or the pages on literary works for discussion rather than written work.
 There is no other specific method of accountability for much of the course material, although if parents continually discuss coursework (including the literature) with students that could be sufficient.
 I suspect that most parents will find these workbooks useful for accountability.
-Since they are not reproducible, you will need to purchase one for each student.
+Since they are not reproducible, you must purchase one for each student.
 Having two or more students working in different workbooks should present no problem since students will generally complete this work independently.

 The course strives to cover the entire span of world history, but it does so very selectively.
 (This is the same trade-off that we see in some other programs for homeschoolers that choose to cover fewer topics in depth rather than many topics shallowly.)

-The course has a very strong Christian (Protestant) perspective, and much of the early history is drawn from the Bible.
-However, the course quickly branches out beyond the biblical record to cover other ancient cultures such as the Shang Dynasty in China, the kingdom of Carthage (in Africa), and the Golden Age of Greece.
+The course has a strong Christian (Protestant) perspective, and much of the early history is drawn from the Bible.
+However, the course quickly branches beyond the biblical record to cover other ancient cultures such as the Shang Dynasty in China, the kingdom of Carthage (in Africa), and the Golden Age of Greece.
 Christian content, including Scripture verses, still shows up throughout the lessons.
-Although selective, the mix of topics is actually quite interesting, especially as it moves past the early lessons that are especially heavy with biblical content.
+Although selective, the mix of topics is quite interesting, especially as it moves past the early lessons that are especially heavy with biblical content.

 As I mentioned at the beginning, the course is not limited to history.
 Every week is a complete unit and the five lessons for each unit rotate through five themes: Our World Story, God’s Wonders, World Landmark, World Biography, and Daily Life.
 The themes are often followed loosely and they do not rotate in a consistent order.
 Our World Story highlights major historical events.
 God’s Wonders might be considered geography lessons although they often include connections to historical events.
 While God’s Wonders looks at the features of the world that God created, World Landmark lessons explore famous places where man has demonstrated amazing creative abilities—places like the Egyptian pyramids, The Great Wall of China, and Machu Picchu.
 World Biography explores history through the life and times of famous historical people.
-Daily Life is a study of ideas, particular cultures, and civilizations through history where students might learn about such things as “Learning in Alexandria, Egypt,” or “The Rule of the Shoguns in Japan,” or “The Moravians.”
+Daily Life is a study of ideas, particular cultures, and civilizations through history where students might learn about such things as “Learning in Alexandria, Egypt,” “The Rule of the Shoguns in Japan,” or “The Moravians.”

 Lessons are super simple to follow.
 Assignments for each lesson follow immediately after the material to be read each day in the textbooks.
 Assignments vary from day to day.
 Usually three times per unit, they include a page (or pages) to be read from Our Creative World.
 They always list the optional assignments and tests in the Student Workbook or Lesson Review book.
 Assigned reading in the literary works is given with most lessons beginning with lesson 11.
 Other types of assignments include: